-Typically, you write your assembler code in assembler source files.
-In each source file, you define one or several assembler modules by using the module control directives.
-By structuring your code in small modules-in contrast to one single monolithic module-you can organize your application code in a logical structure, which makes the code easier to understand, and which benefits:
+It is widely accepted that modular programming is a prominent feature of good software design.
+By structuring your code in small modules-in contrast to one single monolith-you can organize your application code in a logical structure, which makes the code easier to understand, and which aids:

-- an efficient program development
+- efficient program development

 - reuse of modules

 - maintenance.